- Brittnay Carpenter

 "There are known knowns.
 These are things we know that we know.
 There are known unknowns.
 That is to say, there are things that we know we don't know.
 But there are also unknown unknowns.
 There are things we don't know we don't know."

 Michelle Diaz is responsible for the day-to-day management of the firm’s business.
-Working closely with Principal David Watkins and the entire leadership team, she manages Arrington Watkins' finances, human resources, insurance, contracts, and general office operations.
+Working closely with the managing principals and the entire leadership team, she manages Arrington Watkins' finances, human resources, insurance, contracts, and general office operations.
 Initially hired as a bookkeeper in 2003, her financial knowledge and leadership have proven to be integral to the firm, and she was promoted to business manager.
 Michelle holds a Bachelor's in Business and Information Systems and a Master's in Business Administration, and is a member of the Society for Human Resource Management.
 Additionally, Michelle is extremely active in the Wellness Committee, advocating for healthy lifestyle practices within the firm.

 "A positive attitude may not solve all your problems, but it will annoy enough people to make it worth the effort."